 Infringements of this nature will be dealt with most seriously.
 Other infringements, which may potentially include restrictive agreements or practices between vertical trading partners such as suppliers and customers, or manufacturers and retailers (vertical conduct), may only be dealt with by issue of a ‘warning notice’ to the infringing parties, unless the conduct is repeated or continued.

 The Second Conduct Rule prohibits a business with substantial market power from abusing that power by engaging in conduct that has the object or effect of restricting competition in Hong Kong.
 The Commission has indicated that the Second Conduct Rule will only apply to a single entity with substantial market power, but not collective dominance.
 Guidance will be published regarding how it will assess and quantify market power, and the conduct that may be considered to constitute "abuse" of such power.

 The Merger Rule

-The Ordinance also includes provisions prohibiting mergers or acquisitions that have the effect (or likely effect) of substantially lessening competition in Hong Kong; however this "merger rule" will only apply where there is a change of control concerning a telecommunications licensee in Hong Kong.
+The CO also includes provisions prohibiting mergers or acquisitions that have the effect (or likely effect) of substantially lessening competition in Hong Kong, however, this "merger rule" will only apply where there is a change of control concerning a telecommunications licensee in Hong Kong.
 Until such time as the government may determine that it is appropriate to broaden the scope of application of the rule, the Merger Rule applies only in the telecommunications sector.